 In uncomplicated pregnancies, you may travel by any means until the beginning of your last month.
 High risk patients are generally discouraged from traveling, especially after 36 weeks.
-If travelling is necessary, please discuss your travel plans with your physician or midwife.
+If traveling is necessary, please discuss your travel plans with your physician or midwife.
 Most pregnant women will require extra rest while on vacation, especially if you are going to a higher altitude.
-When you travel, be sure to move your legs at least each hour to avoid blood clots.
+When you travel, be sure to move your legs at least each hour to avoid blood clots and consider compression stockings.